oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/fastconnect.md

 # Megaport

+## Introduction

-**Estimated Time: 30 minutes**
+Estimated Time: 30 minutes

+### About FastConnect

+FastConnect allows customers to connect directly external environments such as 3rd party cloud providers and on-premise data centers to their Oracle Cloud Infrastructure (OCI) virtual cloud network via dedicated, private, high-bandwidth connections.

+### Objectives

 In this lab, you will:

 * Use the Megaport portal to build a private connection.
 * Use the Oracle Cloud Console to create a FastConnect Connection to Megaport

-## About FastConnect

-FastConnect allows customers to connect directly external environments such as 3rd party cloud providers and on-premise data centers to their Oracle Cloud Infrastructure (OCI) virtual cloud network via dedicated, private, high-bandwidth connections.

-## Prerequisites
+### Prerequisites

 This lab has the following prerequisites: